MarkBaker/GeneratorFunctionExamples/Generator_Functions.md

 When working with arrays in PHP, three of the most useful functions available to us are [array_map()](http://php.net/manual/en/function.array-map.php), [array_filter()](http://php.net/manual/en/function.array-filter.php) and [array_reduce()](http://php.net/manual/en/function.array-reduce.php), which allow us to manipulate the value of array elements, select a subset of values from an array, or reduce an array to a single value; all using a callback function to determine exactly what logic should be applied.
 The use of a callback makes them extremely flexible, and these functions can be particularly powerful, especially when combined together.

-However, they only work on PHP arrays; so if we are using Generators as a data source instead of an array, then we can't take advantage of the functionality that they provide.
-Fortunately, it's very easy to emulate that functionality and apply it to Generators (and other Traversable objects like SPL Iterators), giving us access to all of the flexibility and power that mapping, filtering and reducing can offer.
+However, these functions only work with standard PHP arrays; so if we are using Generators as a data source instead of an array, then we can't take advantage of the functionality that they provide.
+Fortunately, it's very easy to emulate that functionality and apply it to Generators (and also to other Traversable objects like SPL Iterators), giving us access to all of the flexibility and power that mapping, filtering and reducing can offer.

 Full working code examples demonstrating the functions used in this article are all available on [github](https://github.com/MarkBaker/GeneratorFunctionExamples).